Article 4 Direction

 There is also an Article 4 Direction in force for 28 Blenheim Road, Wakefield, WF1 3JZ.

-The Direction will, when it comes into force on 24 October 2025, remove permitted development rights from proposals to create houses in multiple occupation (HMO’s) for between 3 and 6 occupants.
-This means such development would need to apply for and receive planning permission to go ahead.
-Currently such proposals do not require planning permission.
-Larger HMO’s already require planning permission.
+The Direction came into force on 24 October 2025.
+It removes permitted development rights from proposals to create houses in multiple occupation (HMO’s) for between 3 and 6 occupants.
+This means such proposals need to apply for and receive planning permission to go ahead.

 The Article 4 Direction areas relate to: